nkebere/project-5/README.md

 # Project Description

-This project is a replication of a Single Cell RNA-seq Anlaysis done on pancreatic cells from human and mice samples by Baron et. al (2016)
+This project is a replication of a Single Cell RNA-seq Analysis done on pancreatic cells from human and mice samples by Baron et. al (2016)

 N.B.
 The study this project is referencing used sc-RNA-seq data from 4 human donors and 2 mice strains for single cell anlysis.
 However, for this project the sc-RNA-seq data associated with a 51-year-old female donor was only used.